franroma-720/til/tils/Forecasting.md

 - Naïve Method: the forecast of all future values are equal to the value of the last observation
 - Seasonal Naïve Method: the forecast of all future values are equal to the values of the last observation from the same season (e.g., the same month of the previous year)
 - Drift Method: the equivalent of drawing a line between the first and last observations and extrapolating it into the future

+### Residuals

+The residuals in a time series model are what is left over after fitting a model.
+If a transformation has been used in the model, the residuals on the transaformed scale are called **innovation residuals**.

+A good forecastign method will yield innovation residuals with the following properties:

+1. The innovation residuals are uncorrelated.
+2. The innovation residuals have zero mean.

+Additionally, it is useful but not necessary for the innovation residuals to also have the following properties:

+3. The innovation residuals have constant variance.
+This is known as “homoscedasticity”.
+4. The innovation residuals are normally distributed.

+Note that residuals are calculated on the training set while forecast "errors" are calculated on the test set.
+Additionally, residuals are based on one-step forecasts while forecast errors can involve multi-step forecasts.

+### Errors

+The two primary scale dependent error metrics used in forecasting are the Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE).
+A forecast method that minimises the MAE will lead to forecasts of the median, while minimising the RMSE will lead to forecasts of the mean.

+Both MAE and RSME have scaled error counterparts, MeanAbsolute Scaled Error (MASE) and Root Mean Squared Scaled Error (RMSSE), scaling the errors based on the training MAE from a (seasonal or not) naïve forecast method.
+A scaled error is less than one if it arises from a better forecast than the average one-step naïve forecast computed on the training data.
+Conversely, it is greater than one if the forecast is worse than the average one-step naïve forecast computed on the training data.

+Percentage error metrics like Mean Absolute Percentage Error (MAPE) are commonly used but will be infinite or undefined is any observed values in the time series are 0.
+They also have the disadvantage that they put a heavier penalty on negative errors than on positive errors.